-After an explosive fourth Major title win from Denmark’s Astralis in September 2019, CS:GO fans have been wondering when the next Major will be.
+After an explosive fourth Major title win from Denmark’s Astralis in September 2019, CS:GO fans have been wondering when the next Major will take place.

-They usually wouldn’t have to wait as long, but due to Valve’s newly-adopted schedule and the global COVID-19 pandemic, the next Major won’t be until 2021.
-This leaves over a year of downtime before Astralis can once again attempt to defend their title.
+They usually wouldn’t have to wait long, but due to Valve’s newly adopted schedule following the COVID-19 pandemic, the next Major won’t be until later this year.

-The first Major tournament of the year was meant to take place in Rio de Janeiro, Brazil in May, but it’s been postponed until a later date.
-"We’re not going to ask players and fans to risk their health in order to attend a Major while the pandemic still poses a threat to travelers," Valve said in September.
-As a result, for the first time since the CS:GO competitive circuit began in 2013, there will no majors this year.
+The first Major tournament of 2020 was meant to take place in Rio de Janeiro, Brazil in May, but it was postponed until a later date.
+"We’re not going to ask players and fans to risk their health in order to attend a Major while the pandemic still poses a threat to travelers," Valve said in September 2020.

 Once the COVID-19 crisis has simmered down and everyday life is back to normal, CS:GO Majors will run on a biannual schedule.